aeternity/aepp-playground/README.md

 The contract editor can also sync with local files, we can create a local http server that syncs `forgae` `contracts/` folder with `aepp-playground` contracts browser.

-#### Contract Debugger
+#### Contract Executor
-The contract debugger, helps manage and debug Aeternity Smart Contracts.
+The contract executor, helps manage and debug Aeternity Smart Contracts.

-With the contract debugger, every contract you ever compile and deploy is going to be saved locally within the app.
+With the contract executor, every contract you ever compile and deploy is going to be saved locally within the app.

-With this ability, the contract debugger, you can:
+With this ability, the contract executor, you can:

 - Add Contract address
 - List All Deployed contracts